 The gallery fills with a gusting wave of bass.
-I can, of course, hear it – it’s like an engine revving from the bottom of a well – but more striking is the way it feels, thrumming through my chest, neither inside nor outside, but somehow both at once.
+I can, of course, hear it – it’s like an engine revving from the bottom of a well – but more striking is the way it feels, thrumming through my chest, neither inside nor outside but, somehow, both at once.
 The musician is playing something called a Sub Ink, a sub-woofer hooked up to a drawing mounted on a music stand: sounds are produced by fingers tracing the graphite marks.
 It is just one of a collection of unusual musical devices filling the main space at Galerie Chantal Crousel: there are also wooden tables mounted with large metal springs and screws, a laptop operated by a series of finger pads laid out like a hand, and a floor-based cockpit of differently textured textile samples, each of which is connected to a range of noises.

 The exhibition, which also includes five videos of the project’s previous iterations, involves a busy programme of events.
 Aside from the Sub Ink, the highlight of the opening performance was the playing of the Ouroboros.
 Taking its name from the ancient symbol of a serpent eating its own tail, the instrument is made up of two lengths of transparent tubing held horizontally in the air.
-The player – one of several professional musicians collaborating performing alongside Atoui – places a speaker to their throat and their lips before one of the tubes.
+The player – one of several professional musicians performing alongside Atoui – places speakers to their throat and lips before one of the tubes.
 By opening and closing their mouth, the player controls the Ouroboros’s sounds: the effect is soft but insistent, like a spectral calling from through the trees.

 Watching the children, it became clear that Atoui’s strange instruments are less geared towards a performance for an audience than towards facilitating a process of discovery.
-This involves a different conception of play.
-And a different conception of sound: not only heard from afar but felt as a texture at the fingertips or a humming through the chest.
+This involves a different conception of play and of sound: not only heard from afar but felt as a texture at the fingertips or a humming through the chest.
 As an onlooker, it’s hard not to feel left out, but this only reinforces Atoui’s premise: that there are limits to both sight and sound, limits at which each sense blurs, often unnoticed, into something else entirely.